WeblateOrg/weblate/docs/admin/config.rst

 .. versionadded:: 3.6

-How long (in days) Weblate should keep audit log containing information about account activity.
+How many days Weblate should keep audit logs, which contain info about account activity.

 Defaults to 180 days.